dfoulks1/jaws/README.md

 If the `authentiation` key is present in the job but no `username` or `pasword` values are found, the script will interactively prompt for values.

+### Certificates

+If the `certs` key is present in the job, the script will attempt to add the following:
+* `ca_bundle`   // ca bundle certificate
+* `client`      // client certifcicate
+* `key`         // public key

+The script persist in using these settings for the entire job.

 ## Tasks

 a task **must** have: